What’s period syncing—and is it a real thing?

 If you are still convinced that you and your best friend are legitimately, scientifically synced up, that’s okay.
 We love having friends who understand how bad cramps are, always order an extra-large pizza to prep for cycle day #1, and dole out charcoal face masks to help you fight that monthly war against hormonal acne.

-But just so you know: There was, in fact, a comprehensive study performed in 2017 that took a deep dive into the period syncing controversy using a large dataset from 1,500 people who logged their periods in a cycle tracking app
+But just so you know: There was, in fact, a comprehensive study performed in 2017 that took a deep dive into the period syncing controversy using a large menstrual cycle data set from 1,500 people who logged their periods in a cycle tracking app.

 If you’re interested, check out this article to see all the other findings they collected about menstrual synchrony.8

-Another popular offshoot of the menstrual synchrony theory is that your period also syncs up with the lunar phases.
+Another popular offshoot of the reproductive synchrony theory is that your period also syncs up with the lunar phases.

 This theory likely came about hundreds of years ago.
-Even the word “menstruation” itself is tied to the Greek and Latin words for moon: mensis.9 To this day, some cultures firmly believe that ovulation begins around the full moon and, similarly, that bleeding starts during the new moon.10
+Even the words “menstruation” and “menses” are tied to the Greek and Latin words for moon: mensis.9 To this day, some cultures firmly believe that ovulation begins around the full moon and, similarly, that bleeding starts during the new moon.10

 While a 2013 study found no connection between menstrual and lunar cycles, we fully support having a “moon day” in honor of your period.
-Learn more about the lunar-menstrual association in this blog post covering five menstrual rituals around the world.
+Learn more about the lunar influence in menstruation in this blog post covering five menstrual rituals around the world.

 Period syncing takeaways

-Sometimes, menstrual syncing does happen, but any period overlap with the people you’re living with or spending time with is completely coincidental.
-Multiple scientific studies have proven that period syncing has nothing to do with pheromones, the moon phases, or your roommate’s “Alpha” uterus.
+Statistically speaking there is probability that menstrual syncing does happen, but any period overlap with the people you’re living with or spending time with is completely coincidental.
+Multiple scientific studies have proven that period syncing has nothing to do with human pheromones, the moon phases, or your dorm roommate’s “Alpha” uterus.

 That said, if your cycle aligns with a sister/cousin/roommate/bestie, why not celebrate?
 We all favor late-night group pharmacy runs to stock up on gummies, Hot Cheetos, heating pads, and gossip magazines.
-And if you happen to come across Flex® products in the period aisle, well…you know what to do.
+And if you happen to come across Flex® products in the period aisle next time, well…you know what to do.